-^{}Equity is based on 70% of the total exposure.
+^{}Equity is based on 75% and 70% of the total exposure in 2021 and 2020, respectively.

 34.05 Currency Risk

 The Company undertakes transactions denominated in foreign currencies of United States Dollar (USD); consequently, exposures to exchange rate fluctuations arise.
 Exchange rate exposures are managed within approved policy parameters utilizing forward foreign exchange contracts.